CBCMusic/ajax-file-uploader/README.md

 There are two classes: `FileUploadField` and `FileUploader`.
-The former is a user control, which, when included in your page will output the necessary markup and javascript; the latter handles the actual form POSTs, moves the file to the appropriate location on the server, performs validation and checks for filename collisions, and returns the new filename
+The former is a user control, which, when included in your page will output the necessary markup and javascript; the latter handles the actual form POSTs, moves the file to the appropriate location on the server, performs validation and checks for filename collisions, and returns the new filename for inclusion in a form post (or whatever you want).

 ### How to use
 To get it going, do the following: